-Beading is a fun hobby and can be quite lucrative, if you can find your market.
-There are many ways to sell your beaded jewelry.
-You can have parties with your friends and co-workers, you can set up a booth at a craft show or flea market and you can sell online via eBay or Etsy.
-If you can gain a following, you can even rent a brick and mortar store-front or buy your own website and do business through those.
+Beading is a fun hobby and can be quite lucrative if you can find your market.
+There are many ways to sell your beaded jewelry; you can have parties with your friends and co-workers, you can set up a booth at a craft show or flea market, and you can sell online via eBay or Etsy.
+If you can gain a following, you can even rent a brick-and-mortar storefront or buy your own website and do business through it.

-I bought these pretty little yellow jade beads from a seller on eBay and I paid $1.31 for them with free shipping.
+I bought these pretty little yellow jade beads from a seller on eBay, and I paid $1.31 for them with free shipping.
 There were 60 of them in all.
 So I divided $1.31 by 60 and got $0.02183333333.
 So, in my opinion, each one of these pretty little 6mm beads is worth $0.02.
-I took a scrap of paper and I wrote 0.02 on it, as you can see in the photo, and I stuffed it in the little plastic baggie that contains these beads.
+I took a scrap of paper, wrote 0.02 on it (as seen in the photo), and stuffed it in the little plastic baggie containing these beads.
 Now I know that whatever I make with these beads, I need to add $0.02 for each one of them I use.

 When we're first getting started with beading, we have a tendency to buy the prettiest stuff we can find.
 Unfortunately, that's not a good thing.
 If you're a beginning beader, start small.
 Buy your beads and findings (bead caps, earring wires, beading cord, etc.) on the cheap and know exactly how much you paid for them.
 Then you have to figure out how much each piece is worth.